Title 1 Family Literacy Program

 What is the Title 1 (Even Start) Family Literacy Program?

 The federally-funded Title 1 Family Literacy Program is a school-community partnership that helps break the cycle of poverty and illiteracy by integrating early childhood education, adult literacy or adult basic education, and parenting education into a unified family literacy program.
-Family Literacy is implemented through cooperative projects that build on high-quality existing community resources, creating a new range of services for children, adults, and families.
 The Program helps children and families achieve the academic standards set forth by the State and uses instructional programs that are based on scientific reading research to...

 - enrich language development, extend learning, and support high levels of educational success for children from birth through age five and their parents;

 - provide literacy services of sufficient hours and duration to make sustainable changes in a family;